Multiple Descents in Deep Learning as a Sequence of Order-Chaos Transitions in LSTM Networks: Experimental Setup

 To reiterate, in step 6, if the asymptotic distance $\tilde{D}$ is very negative (minimal value is $-15$ due to machine precision adjustment), it indicates the model is in the ordered phase.
 If it is significantly larger than $-15$, it indicates the model is in the chaotic phase.
 To double check the order/chaos phase of the model, in step 7, the reduced sum $\boldsymbol h_{1599} \cdot \boldsymbol{1}$ is calculated to project the high dimensional $\boldsymbol h_{1599}$ to 1 dimension to visualize the order/chaos states of the model.
+Finte time Lyapunove exponent is also used to further check the phase transitions, as it is a common and robust indicator used in dynamical systems analysis.
 If the reduced sums of the 500 follow-up reviews converges to the same value, it indicates the model is in the ordered phase.
 If the reduced sums of the 500 reviews scatter, it indicates the model is in the chaotic phase.